 Kumpel & Keule

-Both a butcher’s and a restaurant, Kumpel & Keule are part of a new wave of meat eaters seeking to make meat consumption more ethical and environmentally friendly, rethinking every step of the process from paddock to plate.
-The best part is, it’s delicious.
-From dry-aged burgers to grass-fed beef tartare, ox cheeks braised for 24 hours and acorn-fed pork secreto.
-They also serve craft beer (made by their friends) and excellent wines.
+The butcher’s shop and food stall in Kreuzberg’s Markthalle Neun is part of a new wave of meat-eaters seeking to make meat consumption more ethical and environmentally friendly, rethinking every step of the process from paddock to plate.
+The best part is, it’s delicious, not to mention, they also serve craft beer (made by their friends) and excellent wines.

 It doesn’t get any more German than the breakfast offered here.
 On the adorable Oderburger Straße get your fill of Brötchen or sourdough bread with cheese and cold-cuts, and choose your own Wurst to go with it!
 If that’s not your thing try the Goulash or Käsespätzle.

-Dicke Wirtin on Savignyplatz is one of the last beacons of Berlin pub culture with a good selection of beers and classic pub cuisine at reasonable prices: lard sandwiches to make yourself (lard!? to make yourself!?), meatballs and stews.
+Dicke Wirtin on Savignyplatz is one of the last beacons of Berlin pub culture with a good selection of beers and classic pub cuisine at reasonable prices: sourdough bread with Griebenschmalz, meatballs and stews.
 You will find neighbourhood locals and tourists here, as well as suits rushing in to catch the football.

 Max & Moritz